aqilc/c-mplytest/readme.md

 	- `TESTCLEAN`: Predefined macro (re-define yourself) that is put at the end of every test.
 Timed.

 #### Example

+This was used for the graphic above, with the command `gcc example.c -o example.exe && example`.

 ```c
 #include <string.h>